TAbdiukov/TAbdiukov.github.io/content/post/2024-01-13-random-Ofra-Haza/index.md

 Within the first 5 seconds, I immediately recognized the motif!
 This is Ofra!
 Ofra Haza!

 Productivity meets culture.
-Many people never heard of her, which is a shame.
+Many people had never heard of her, which is a shame.
 Regardless, here is the song the motif it's from,

 ![hqdefault.jpg](./hqdefault.jpg)